 1. Navigate to the document library that contains the Excel report and open it directly.

-2. Include the report in a page or section of a page within a PerformancePoint Dashboard.
+2. Include the report in a page or section of a page within a PerformancePoint dashboard.

 3. Create a Web Part page in a site or workspace, and set up the Excel Web Access part to display your Excel report.
 We will walk through this option.